Vithar42/kneeboard/README.md

 Making some slow progress on this.
 Added some 3d printable files for the design as it currently is.
 Probably 80% finished, still have to source aluminum etched plates.
 Template for the checklist is roughed in as well.

+Considering using something [like these clips](https://www.amazon.com/dp/B07Q579VJ3) to mount to the panels glareshield.

 ![Work in Progress screen shot](./FlipTabs/Screenshot_2025-04-02_172844.png)

 # Kneeboard